 About the Chorus

 The Brattleboro Women's Chorus was founded in the fall of 1996 by conductor Becky Graber, incorporated in the State of Vermont in January of 2002, and recognized as a 501(c)(3) in April of 2003.
 Since its founding, the chorus has changed somewhat every session, but has remained constant at 75-100 or so Brattleboro area women and girls.
-They sing together Wednesday nights or Thursday mornings and present two annual concert weekends.
+They sing together Thursday mornings or evenings and present two annual concert weekends.
 The chorus performs occasionally for special events in the Brattleboro area as well.

-The two sessions run from early September to mid-November and from early March to mid-May.
+Two sessions run from early September to mid-November and from early March to mid-May.
 New members are always welcome at the start of each session.

 We offer to all women over the age of ten, regardless of musical experience or expertise, the opportunity to join together in shared musical harmony in a supportive environment.
 Largely through the aural tradition, the ancient practice of learning by ear, we learn songs from a variety of traditions.
 We prepare for performances, develop our vocal production skills, and offer audiences moving renditions of songs sung by their family, friends and neighbors.